 Keep pumping your body full of those liquids.
-Drinking sufficient amounts of water can help you prevent a headache right in its tracks.
+Drinking sufficient amounts of water can help you stop a headache right in its tracks.

 5. Keep A Headache Diary

-Specific things usually trigger headaches.
-When you get a headache, make a list of the things you ate over the previous hours and what you were doing when a headache began.
+Headaches are usually triggered by specific things.
+When you get a headache, make a list of what you ate over the previous few hours and what you were doing when the headache began.

-If you keep a headache diary, you might be able to identify those triggers and eliminate them.
+If you keep a headache diary, you might be able to identify triggers and eliminate them.

-A massage can help you relax and it can relieve tension.
+Pregnancy massage can help you relax, and it can relieve tension.
 Tension is a major contributor to headaches.
-The massage has added benefits too, because it can help relieve ligament pain and restore posture.
+Massage also has added benefits because it can help relieve ligament pain and restore posture.

 7. Prenatal Yoga

 A prenatal yoga class can be a great way to exercise and relieve stress.
-The combination of the two can help lower your chances of suffering from headaches and help keep you relaxed.
+Combining the two can help lower your chances of suffering from headaches and help keep you relaxed.

 8. Slowly Eliminate Caffeine

-Many mothers decide to eliminate caffeine from their diet once they find out that they are pregnant.
-This is a wise choice, but it is recommended you do it slowly.
+Many mothers decide to eliminate caffeine like coffee and tea from their diet once they learn they are pregnant.
+This is a wise choice, but you should do it slowly.
 If you eliminate caffeine all at once, you could suffer from withdrawal headaches.

 When To Worry

-As an expecting mom, anything and everything worries you.
-This is a journey of changes and you aren’t sure which ones to accept with open arms and which ones to question.
-This is exceptionally difficult considering pregnancy alone comes with its own set of symptoms and side effects.
+Pregnant women tend to worry about anything and everything.
+This is a journey of changes, and you aren’t sure which to accept with open arms and which to question.
+This is exceptionally difficult, considering pregnancy alone comes with its own set of symptoms and side effects.

 Headache And High Blood Pressure